 System Location or Area Served: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Indoor unit Name: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Installed Indoor unit type is automatically filled out.

 Outdoor Condenser or Package Unit - Installed Manufacturer Name, Data from the Directory used to certify product performance for the rated system component: Enter the Manufacturer’s name for the condenser as it appears in the Directory.
 For Package units, this will be the only Manufacturer’s name.